 Install the SDK

-We offer three ways to install and run the Holoscan SDK:
+We provide multiple ways to install and run the Holoscan SDK:

-The Holoscan container image on NGC includes the Holoscan libraries, GXF extensions, headers, example source code, and sample datasets.
-It is the simplest way to run sample streaming applications or create your own application using Holoscan.
+The Holoscan container image on NGC includes the Holoscan libraries, GXF extensions, headers, example source code, and sample datasets, as well as all the dependencies that were tested with Holoscan.
+It is the recommended way to run the Holoscan examples, while still allowing you to create your own C++ and Python Holoscan application.

-The Holoscan python wheels on PyPI are the simplest way for Python developers to quickly get started in creating their own application with a simple
+The Holoscan python wheels on PyPI are the simplest way for Python developers to get started with the SDK using

 Refer to the documentation in each of those for specific install and run instructions.